-There is an incredible amount of potential in each of us, just waiting to finally make its grand entrance.
-What a pity it would be to hold it in check for years and thus only slow ourselves down again and again?
+In each of us there is an incredible amount of potentialthat's just waiting to finally make its grand entrance.
+What a shame it would be to keep it in check for years and thus only slow yourself down again and again?
 With the help of the Coachings you will succeed in fulfilling your dreams and becoming the version of yourself that you would like to be.

 That alone is not enough for you?
 You also want to help others to make progress and to lead a fulfilled and happy private and professional life?
 Then become Greator Coach!